Intel oneAPI Compiler and Library Modules

 mpiifx - if using the Intel Fortran compiler (ifx)

-For GCC Compilers:
+For Classic Intel and GCC Compilers:

 Using the appropriate MPI wrapper corresponding to your compiler choice simplifies the compilation process and ensures compatibility with MPI libraries and optimizations specific to each compiler suite.